Cyprian831/Garlium/README.md

 ## Losing all post-fork coins

 Go to "tools>network" and make sure youre in the "overview" tab.
 In the box there should be two dropdown menus, probably already open.
-Click on the one that has a higher "height" at the right of it and select "Follow this branch"
+Right click on the dropdown that has a higher "height" at the right of it and select "Follow this branch"

 You should start recieving any garlic you lost right away!